-Replenish supports Oxfordshire residents to grow and cook nutritious food with while producing zero waste.
-We’re managed by the Community Action Groups (CAG) Project Oxfordshire and funded by Oxfordshire County Council.
+We’re managed by Community Action Groups Oxfordshire and funded by Oxfordshire County Council.

 Food Waste Facts

-- 70% of UK food waste happens at home.
+- Over 70% of UK food waste happens at home*.

-- The average four-person household throws away £720 of food a year.
+- The average family throws away £730 of food a year.

 - Food waste feeds climate change – global food waste accounts for 3 X more greenhouse gas emissions than flights!

 1. Know your dates.
 ‘Use by’ is about safety – food should not be eaten after this date (even if it looks/smells fine) – unless you freeze it on or before this date.
 ‘Best before’ is about quality – although food won’t be at top quality after this date, it will still be safe to eat for some time.